 In addition to itchy, gritty, irritated and red eyes, conjunctivitis typically is accompanied by white, yellow or green eye mucus which can form a crust along the lash line while you sleep.
 In some cases, eyelid crusting can be so severe that it temporarily seals your eye shut.

-There are three types of pink eye:
+There are three types of conjunctivitis:

-Other eye infections.
 In addition to conjunctivitis, there are many eye infections that cause abnormal eye discharge.
 These include:

 Fungal keratitis (a rare but serious inflammation of the cornea)

-Blepharitis.
 A chronic disorder of the eyelids, blepharitis describes either inflammation of the eyelash hair follicles or abnormal oil production from the meibomian glands at the inner edge of the eyelids.

-Meibomian gland dysfunction.
 Also called MGD, this malfunctioning of oil glands in the eyelid can cause foamy eye discharge, eyelid crusting, as well as yellow or green eye pus, among other irritating and often painful symptoms.

-Stye.
 A stye is a clogged meibomian gland at the base of the eyelid, typically caused by an infected eyelash follicle.
 Also called a hordeolum, it resembles a pimple on the eyelid margin and is commonly accompanied by redness, swollen eyelids and tenderness in the affected area.
-Yellow pus, eyelid crusting and discomfort while blinking also can occur.
+Yellow pus, eyelid crusting and discomfort while blinking can also occur.

-Dry eyes.
 Insufficient tear production or dysfunction of the meibomian glands can lead to dry eye syndrome — an often chronic condition in which the surface of the eyes is not properly lubricated and becomes irritated and inflamed.
 Symptoms of dry eyes include red, bloodshot eyes, a burning sensation, blurry vision and a feeling something is "in" your eye (foreign body sensation).
 Sometimes, dry eyes also can cause a very watery eye discharge to occur.

-Dacryocystitis.
 When a tear duct is blocked, the lacrimal sac in the tear drainage system leading to the nose can become inflamed and infected, causing a tender and swollen bump to appear under the inner eyelid.
 In addition to pain and redness, common symptoms of dacryocystitis include watery eyes, a sticky eye discharge and blurred vision.

 Eye discharge treatment